Your Materials Inspiration Starts here.

 Surface Shop is an expansive purveyor of exquisite natural stone products from around the globe.
 Whether you’re brushing up on the difference between marble and limestone on Surface Culture, our wide-ranging blog, or working with one of our national distributors on a personal project, we’re excited you’re here.

-Stone veneer siding can make your home exterior look good if it seems a little flat.
-It gives the exterior actual texture, depth, and the high-end style that people normally associate with custom constructions.
+Stone veneer siding can make your home exterior look good if it seems a little flat, giving it texture, depth, and a high-end style that people normally associate with custom constructions.
 This article has seven Stone Veneer Siding Ideas that you can apply, whether you want a full front elevation or just tidy accent zones around your garage or entryway.

-We’ll also talk about what Stone Veneer Siding is, how it differs from full bed stone, and when Natural Stone Veneer Siding is the best choice.
+In this article, we’ll also cover what Stone Veneer Siding is, how it differs from full bed stone, and when Natural Stone Veneer Siding is the best choice.
 Let’s design your home exterior upgrade in a way that is simple, useful, and doesn’t waste time.

 Let’s make things easy: Stone veneer siding is a thin layer of stone that goes on the outside of your house to make it look like actual stone without the weight of full-thickness masonry.
 You can acquire it as natural veneer, which is thin pieces of real stone, or as produced veneer, which is man made products designed to look like real stone.
 So why do people love Stone Veneer Siding?
 Because it gives depth, texture and shadow to a home’s exterior greatly elevating the look and design when done well.